AshwiniDevireddy/LWC-demo-project/README.md

 # LWC-demo-project
+Hi this is Ashwini.
-This is my first demo project in LWC
+This is my first demo project in LWC.